couple at their small wedding venue in essex

 1. Eaton House Studio – not actually a wedding venue but you may be able to hire it if you meet their criteria

-One of my favourite things about a small wedding is that you can think outside the box too, don’t be afraid to approach pubs, restuarants, campsites etc as often it’s much easier to accomodate a wedding when it’s a smaller guest list.
-And of course a backgarden wedding can be perfect for a smaller wedding too!
+One of my favourite things about a small wedding is that you can think outside the box too, don’t be afraid to approach pubs, restaurants, campsites, woodlands etc as often it’s much easier to accommodate a wedding when it’s a smaller guest list.
+And of course a back garden wedding can be perfect for a smaller wedding too!

 If you’re looking for an Essex Wedding Photographer who loves smaller weddings I’d love to hear from you!